pvolnuhi/carrot/README.md

 #### Sparsed bitmaps
 First release introduces new data type: **sparsed bitmap**.
 The sparse bitmap has the same API as a regular bitmap.
 The difference is in memory usage:
-* sparse bitmap does not allocate memory continuosly, For example:  '''SETBIT key 1000000000 1''' in Redis will allocate at least 125MB of RAM first to keep all the bitmap up to the last bit set.
-The command for Carrot: '''SSETBIT 1000000000 1''' will allocate only 4Kb of data and will compress it after that.
+* sparse bitmap does not allocate memory continuosly, For example:  ```SETBIT key 1000000000 1``` in Redis will allocate at least 125MB of RAM first to keep all the bitmap up to the last bit set.
+The command for Carrot: ```SSETBIT 1000000000 1``` will allocate only 4Kb of data and will compress it after that.
 * Sparse bitmaps are very memory efficient when population counts (%% of set bits) is < 10% and > 90%.
 In this case it provides very decent compression.
 Sparse bitmaps length is limited only by available physical RAM (bit index is the signed 64-bit integer).

 #### B-tree data type